IIIF/api/source/event/2017/vatican-cfp.md

 ---
-title: "Call for Proposals: 2nd Annual IIIF Conference in The Vatican, June 6-9, 2017"
+title: "Call for Proposals: 2017 IIIF Conference in The Vatican"
 layout: spec
 tags: [event ]
 ---